hamelsmu/python-notes/blog/content/post/py.md

 # Motivation

-As a data scientist who is spending more and more time on software engineering, I was recently forced to confront an ugly gap in my knowledge of Python: concurrency.
+As [a data scientist who is spending more and more time on software engineering](https://hamel.dev/), I was recently forced to confront an ugly gap in my knowledge of Python: concurrency.
 To be honest, I never completely understood how the terms async, threads, pools and coroutines were different and how these mechanisms could work together.
 Whenever I encountered talks or material that mentioned these terms, I was unable to grasp related concepts or follow along.

 Furthermore, I was guilty of incorrectly applying these mechanisms due to my lack of understanding.
 For example, I avoided using threads completely in favor of processes all the time.
 Most importantly, every time I tried to learn about the subject, the examples were a bit too abstract for me, and I hard time internalizing how everything worked.

-This changed when a friend of mine, [Jeremy Howard](https://www.fast.ai/about/#jeremy) kept recommending [a live coding talk](https://youtu.be/MCs5OvhV9S4) by [Daivd Beazley](https://www.dabeaz.com/), an accomplished Python educator.
+This changed when a friend of mine, [Jeremy Howard](https://www.fast.ai/about/#jeremy), recommended [a live coding talk](https://youtu.be/MCs5OvhV9S4) by [Daivd Beazley](https://www.dabeaz.com/), an accomplished Python educator.

 _Because of restrictions with this YouTube video, I couldn't embed [the video](https://youtu.be/MCs5OvhV9S4) in this article, so you will have to open it in a different window_.

 This talk is incredibly intimidating at first.
 Not only is it coded live from scratch, but it also jumps immediately into socket programming, something that I had never encountered as a data scientist.
 However, I was encouraged to take things slow and deeply understand this talk, and attempt to understand each piece bit by bit.
 This blog post documents what I learned along the way with the hopes that it will benefit others.

-# Pre-requisites
+# Prerequisites

 Before getting started, David sets up the following infrastructure that is used to demonstrate threads and concurrency.

 ## A cpu-bound task: Fibonacci

 To demonstrate concurrency, it is useful to create a task that can saturate your CPU, (such as mathematical operations) for a noticeable period of time.
-For this purpose he uses a function that computes a [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).
+For this purpose David uses a function that computes a [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number).

 ```py3
 #fib.py